Joan Burton

-Joan Burton (born 1 February 1949) is a former Irish Labour Party politician who served as Tánaiste and Leader of the Labour Party from 2014 to 2016, Minister for Social Protection from 2011 to 2016, Deputy Leader of the Labour Party from 2007 to 2014, Minister of State at the Department of Foreign Affairs from 1994 to 1997 and Minister of State at the Department of Social Welfare from 1993 to 1994.
+Joan Burton (born 1 February 1949) is an Irish former Labour Party politician who served as Tánaiste and Leader of the Labour Party from 2014 to 2016, Minister for Social Protection from 2011 to 2016, Deputy leader of the Labour Party from 2007 to 2014, Minister of State at the Department of Foreign Affairs from 1994 to 1997 and Minister of State at the Department of Social Welfare from 1993 to 1994.
 She served as a Teachta Dála (TD) for the Dublin West constituency from 1992 to 1997 and 2002 to 2020.

 Burton was first elected to Dáil Éireann at the 1992 general election.
 From 1995 to 1997, she was Minister of State at the Department of Foreign Affairs.
-She lost her seat at the 1997 general election, but was re-elected to the Dáil at the 2002 general election.
+She lost her seat at the 1997 general election but was re-elected to the Dáil at the 2002 general election.
 She was deputy leader of the Labour Party under Eamon Gilmore, between 2007 and 2014.
 She was Tánaiste (Deputy Prime Minister) from 2014 to 2016 and Minister for Social Protection from 2011 to 2016.
 She resigned as Labour Party leader in May 2016, following heavy losses by the party in the 2016 general election.
 Burton lost her seat in the 2020 general election on the 5th count.

 Early life

 Burton is a native of the Stoneybatter area of Dublin.
 She was adopted by the Burton family as a baby and was brought up in Inchicore.
 Her adoptive father worked in the local iron foundry.
-She was educated at St. Gabriel's NS, Cowper Street and St. Joseph Sisters of Charity Secondary School, Stanhope Street and University College Dublin (UCD), where she graduated with a degree in commerce.
+She was educated at St. Gabriel's NS, Cowper Street St. Joseph Sisters of Charity Secondary School, Stanhope Street and University College Dublin (UCD), where she graduated with a degree in commerce.
 She is also a fellow of the Institute of Chartered Accountants.
-She has worked as a lecturer in Accountancy in the Dublin Institute of Technology and the University of Dar es Salaam, Tanzania.
+She has worked as a lecturer in Accountancy at the Dublin Institute of Technology and the University of Dar es Salaam, Tanzania.

 Political career

 Early years: 1989–1997

 Burton first stood for election at the 1989 general election, as one of two Labour Party candidates in the Dublin Central constituency; she failed to be elected.
 At the local elections in 1991, she was elected to Dublin County Council for the Mulhuddart local electoral area.

 Burton was first elected to Dáil Éireann at the 1992 general election as a Labour Party TD for the Dublin West constituency in the 27th Dáil.
-She was appointed Minister of State at the Department of Social Welfare in the Fianna Fáil–Labour Party coalition that was formed after that election.
+She was appointed Minister of State at the Department of Social Welfare in the Fianna Fáil–Labour Party coalition that was formed after that election, with responsibility for Poverty.
 With the breakdown of that coalition and the establishment of a Rainbow Coalition of Fine Gael-Labour-Democratic Left in early 1995, she became Minister of State at the Department of Foreign Affairs, a position she held until the coalition's defeat at the 1997 general election.